Andreas von der Meden: Biography

 Von der Meden started off in 1948 working as a child actor at the Thalia Theater.
 He also made his first screen appearance in 1949 in a film directed by Gustav Fröhlich.
 Later on in life, he appeared in the 1959 crime film Der Andere as Roger Ford as well as the crime drama series Hamburg Transit.

 As a voice actor, Von der Meden was renowned as the official German voice of David Hasselhoff, usually dubbing him in a majority of his work such as Baywatch in the role of Mitch Buchannon.
-He also became the voice of Kermit the Frog in the German dubbing of The Muppets after the death of Horst Gentzen in 1985 and he even dubbed Harvey Keitel, Richard Pryor and Harry Anderson in some of their films.
+He also became the voice of Kermit the Frog, first on Sesamstraße (the German Sesame Street co-production) and then in the German dubbing of The Muppets projects after the death of Horst Gentzen in 1985.
+He dubbed Harvey Keitel, Richard Pryor and Harry Anderson in some of their films.
 Von der Meden even served as a dubbing director for such German dubbed shows as Star Trek: The Next Generation.

 As a musician, Von der Meden played the drums, banjo and the guitar.
 At the age of twelve, he was a drummer in Oimel Jazz Youngsters and he would later become a member of Old Merry Tale Jazzband.